Top 10 Things to Buy in India

 Everything is now accessible with just a click of a button thanks to the worldwide explosion of online shopping.
 But nothing can beat the appeal of personally exploring the vast collection of treasures on display.
 However, online shopping is not a bad choice if you are not traveling to a particular area.
 Buying authentic and handcrafted goods from India is just not about picking a souvenir.
 With a little effort and time, you will be able to purchase something special that you will cherish and love for years to come.
 Here is a quick guide to some must-buy things from India and the best places to get them.

 1).
 Indian Spices and Herbs

 Indian food is an explosion of flavors, tastes, and spices.
 If you enjoy Indian cuisine, you should definitely bring the spices back with you.
 The quality, freshness, and smell are of the finest quality.
-Fennel seeds, bay leaf, asafetida, saffron, black pepper, cardamom, cinnamon, cloves, star anise, and the mustard seed will undoubtedly help in enhancing the scent and flavor of any dish you prepare.
-If you want to try Indian food, stock up on spices like dried ginger, turmeric, coriander, cumin powder, garam masala, and other curry powders, that are all easily available in any neighborhood spice shop.
+Fennel seeds, bay leaf, asafetida, saffron, black pepper, cardamom, cinnamon, cloves, star anise, and mustard seed will undoubtedly help in enhancing the scent and flavor of any dish you prepare.
+If you want to try Indian food, stock up on spices like dried ginger, turmeric, coriander, cumin powder, garam masala, and other curry powders, which are all easily available in any neighborhood spice shop.
 Kerala is the spice bowl of India and most of the authentic spices grow in southern India.
 If your stay is largely limited to Northern India, visit Khari Baoli in Chandni Chowk, Asia’s largest wholesale spice bazaar.